ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-vcenter.hidden.md

 {: #vpc-bm-vmware-vcenter-vlannic}
 {: step}

-In this step, you will provision a VLAN NIC for vCenter into 'Instance Management Subnet' using 'VLAN 100' as the matching VLAN ID.
+In this step, you will provision a VLAN NIC for vCenter into `Instance Management Subnet` using `VLAN 100` as the matching VLAN ID.
 Use server BMS001 / esx-001 here.
 When creating the VLAN NIC, allow it to float between the hosts.

 NIC              | Subnet              | VLAN ID  | Allow float | IP                       | MAC
 -----------------|---------------------|----------|-------------|--------------------------|------------------